Microsoft succession speculation focuses on internal candidates

-SEATTLE/NEW YORK Speculation over Microsoft Corp's succession plans refocused on internal choices on Wednesday, a day after the leading outside candidate, Ford Motor Co CEO Alan Mulally, took himself off the list of potential CEOs at the world's largest software maker.
+NEW YORK Jan 8 Speculation over Microsoft Corp's succession plans refocused on internal choices on Wednesday, a day after the leading outside candidate, Ford Motor Co CEO Alan Mulally, took himself off the list of potential CEOs at the world's largest software maker.

-A source close to the company said no appointment was likely until the last week of January or in February.
-The source asked not be identified because they were not authorized to speak publicly about the process to select a successor to long-time CEO Steve Ballmer, who in August announced his plan to retire.

-In late January, many Microsoft executives will be focused on the company's earnings, which are scheduled to be released on January 23.
-Also, chairman Bill Gates, a key member of the search committee, will be at the World Economic Forum in Davos.

 But Mulally formally pulled out of the running on Tuesday, telling the Associated Press he would remain at Ford through 2014.